MaryStudent123/Week1-Intro-to-Python/README.md

    - In your forked repository, create a new branch for your changes.

 3. **Make Changes in the Python Notebook**
-   - Open the Python notebook provided in the repository.
+   - Open the Python notebook(in your own repository) on Colab.
+   - Copy this notebook in your own drive.
    - For each heading in the notebook you need to do the following tasks:
      - Add one new example in the tutorial.
      - Write a description of the example you added.
+   - Save this updated notebook with the same name  (i.e. Introduction_to_Python.ipynb) and upload directly from Colab to your own Github account's branch that you just created. (saving with the same name is neccessary so that i can see your changes!)
-   - Commit your completed notebook to your branch.
+   - Commit changes to your branch.

 4. **Create a Pull Request**
    - After making the changes, create a pull request in your forked repository to merge your branch into your main branch.